 Which space are you considering holding the cocktail hour in?
 Perhaps the receiving area in your house?

-Will you consider having a tent set-up at your backyard- this is s great idea regardless of the season.
+Will you consider having a tent set up in your backyard- this is a great idea regardless of the season.
+How about considering picnic-style entertaining so your guests can cozy up and set a very laid-back feel?

 Don’t forget to reserve one room as a dressing room/getting ready space, where there is enough light for your makeup and photoshoot.